ReikiLVL3/CurecoinSource/README.md

     > 3. **make -f makefile.unix**
     > 4. **sudo make install** Alternatively, don't run that command and just place the binary wherever you want.

     On new versions of linux such a Ubuntu 18.04 or Debain 9 + "sudo apt-get install libssl1.0-dev".
 Use libdb4.8 or libdb5.1 on older linux versions (IE 14.04).
-Ubuntu 16.04 use need libdb5.3++-dev.
+Ubuntu 16.04 use libdb5.3++-dev.

 ### Reporting bugs or getting assistance